-If you have a Meta Quest headset, you’ve probably spent at least some time on the Oculus App Store.
-This is the main place people go to find VR titles.
-What if I told you that there was an entire hidden part of the store that you may not have seen?
+If you have a Meta Quest headset, you’ve probably spent at least some time on the Meta App Store (online and/or in the headset itself).
+This is the main place people go to find VR titles, and there are many of them!
+But what if I told you that there was an entire hidden part of the store that you may not have seen?
 We’re talking about hundreds of titles that won’t show up in your searches yet are available to check out or buy/download.

 Why App Lab?